How Microsoft 365 uses Sender Policy Framework (SPF) to prevent spoofing

-An SPF TXT record is a DNS record that helps prevent spoofing and phishing by verifying the domain name from which email messages are sent.
+An SPF TXT record is a record in DNS that helps prevent spoofing and phishing by identifying valid sources of messages from senders in the domain.
 SPF validates the origin of email messages by verifying the IP address of the sender against the alleged owner of the sending domain.

 SPF record types were deprecated by the Internet Engineering Task Force (IETF) in 2014.
 Instead, ensure that you use TXT records in DNS to publish your SPF information.
 The rest of this article uses the term SPF TXT record for clarity.

 Domain administrators publish SPF information in TXT records in DNS.
-The SPF information identifies authorized outbound email servers.
-Destination email systems verify that messages originate from authorized outbound email servers.
-If you're already familiar with SPF, or you have a simple deployment, and just need to know what to include in your SPF TXT record in DNS for Microsoft 365, you can go to Set up SPF in Microsoft 365 to help prevent spoofing.
-If you don't have a deployment that is fully hosted in Microsoft 365, or you want more information about how SPF works or how to troubleshoot SPF for Microsoft 365, keep reading.
+The SPF information identifies authorized outbound email servers for the domain.
+Destination email systems verify that messages from senders in the domain came from authorized outbound email servers.
+If you're already familiar with SPF or you have a simple email environment, you can go to Set up SPF in Microsoft 365 to help prevent spoofing to create the SPF record for your domain.
+If your email environment isn't fully hosted in Microsoft 365, if you want more information about how SPF works, or if you want to troubleshoot SPF for Microsoft 365, keep reading.

-Previously, you had to add a different SPF TXT record to your custom domain if you also used SharePoint Online.
-This is no longer required.
+Previously, SharePoint online required an additional SPF TXT record in your custom domain.
+This additional SPF TXT record is no longer required.
 This change should reduce the risk of SharePoint Online notification messages ending up in the Junk Email folder.
-You do not need to make any changes immediately, but if you receive the "too many lookups" error, modify your SPF TXT record as described in Set up SPF in Microsoft 365 to help prevent spoofing.
+If you receive the "too many lookups" error, modify your SPF TXT record as described in Set up SPF in Microsoft 365 to help prevent spoofing.

 How SPF works to prevent spoofing and phishing in Microsoft 365